 Students wishing to apply for federal financial aid only (no institutional grant consideration) should complete the FAFSA and contact us at email@example.com to indicate that you wish to apply only for federal financial aid.
 This email must come from the student directly; parents are not able to make this request.

-Note for Regular Decision aid applicants: June 15, 2018, is the final deadline for Regular Decision students to apply for need-based financial aid for the 2018-19 academic year.
+Note for Regular Decision aid applicants: June 15, 2019, was the final deadline for Regular Decision students to apply for need-based financial aid for the 2019-20 academic year.

 Spring Transfer 2019: October 15, 2019